History and Funding

 Exposure Data / Availability

 Exposure information (eg. maternal occupation, intake of drugs or illnesses during pregnancy) is not available.
 Data about techniques of prenatal screening (ultrasound, serum markers) and prenatal diagnosis are systematically collected.
-Maternal residency is recorded and can be used for evaluating the sub-regional pattern of birth defects.
+Maternal residency is recorded and can be used for evaluating the regional pattern of birth defects.

 Denominators and Controls Information